mattermost/mattermost-cloud-monitoring/cloud-manager/README.md

     Specifies drain to continue even if there are pods not managed by a ReplicationController, ReplicaSet, Job, DaemonSet or StatefulSet (default true)
 * `-ignore-daemonsets`
     Ignore DaemonSet-managed pods (default true)
+*   `-grace-period int`
+    Time to wait gracefully for pods to evict (default 30 seconds)
+*   `-namespace string`
+    Which namespace to drain pods from.
+Leave empty for all namespaces.
+*   `-timeout duration`
+    Time to wait for drain of all pods in Seconds need to specified with the suffix `s` i.e. `90s` (default 1m30s)

 *  `-help`
     returns the above information